ChandaLab/DISC/README.md

 If you have any other questions or comments, please email David S. White at dwhite7@wisc.edu.

 ## References

-White, D., Goldschen-Ohm, M., Goldsmith, R. & Chanda, B. High-Throughput Single-Molecule Analysis via Divisive Segmentation and Clustering. bioRxiv, 603761 (2019).
+If using this software, please cite:

+White, D.S., Goldschen-Ohm, M.P., Goldsmith, R.H., Chanda, B. Top-down machine learning approach for high-throughput single-molecule analysis.
+Elife 2020, 9

 ## License